phako/geotate-gps-receiver/docs/lba0-description.md

 The device does not come with a valid partiton table, so it will just print "Invalid partition table" and wait infinitely.

-A disassembly can be found in (lba0-disassembly.txt)
+A disassembly can be found in [Bootsector disassembly](lba0-disassembly.txt)